Inter players in hot water as police called out at 3am to Lukaku's birthday bash that broke Covid-19 rules | Goal.com

 Inter players in hot water as police called out at 3am to Lukaku's birthday bash that broke Covid-19 rules

-Inter striker Romelu Lukaku turns 28 today, but his birthday celebrations on Wednesday evening are had to be called to a halt by police for breaching Covid-19 protocols.
+Inter striker Romelu Lukaku turns 28 today but his birthday celebrations on Wednesday evening had to be called to a halt by police for breaching Covid-19 protocols.

 With Italy still working hard to stop the spread of coronavirus, curfews are in place that prohibit social gatherings between the hours of 10pm and 5am (CEST).